zilishen/documentation/content/nms/security/how-to/set-up-app-protect-instances.md

    ```

    {{<important>}}You can change the values of `syslog_ip` and `syslog_port` to meet your needs.
    You must use the same values when configuring logging for the Security Monitoring module.
-If the `syslog:<server><port>` configuration does not match these settings, the monitoring dashboards will not display any data.{{</important>}}
+If the `syslog:<server><port>` configuration does not match these settings, the monitoring dashboards will not display any data.
+Also, the networking changes for NGINX App Protect Version 5 preclude the use of `127.0.0.1` as a syslog server address.
+For Version 5, the address of the `docker0` interface (typically `192.0.10.1`) or the IP address of the data plane host can be used for the syslog server address.{{</important>}}

    {{<note>}}You can use the NGINX Agent installation script to add the fields for `nginx_app_protect` and `nap_monitoring`: